mchendil82/Python_progs/README.md

 __init__
 ========
-1) __init__ is used default to intialize the object (kind of constructor but technically it is not constructor since constructor (say in c++)  should create and intialize by a function with same name of class ) but whereas in python object is created by when you intialize instance and passed to a function or __init__ function which intialize the object with some variables
+1) __init__ is used default to intialize the object (kind of constructor but technically it is not constructor since constructor (say in c++)  should create and intialize by a function with same name of class )but whereas in python object is created by when you intialize instance and passed to a function or __init__ function which intialize the object with some variables
+There are three pieces of terminology associated with this topic: declaration, initialization and instantiation.

+**In Java:**

+Instantiation

+This is when memory is allocated for an object.
+This is what the new keyword is doing.
+A reference to the object that was created is returned from the new keyword.

+Initialization

+This is when values are put into the memory that was allocated.
+This is what the Constructor of a class does when using the new keyword.

+A variable must also be initialized by having the reference to some object in memory passed to it.

+Declaration

+This is when you state to the program that there will be an object of a certain type existing and what the name of that object will be.

+Example of Initialization and Instantiation on the same line

+SomeClass s; // Declaration
+s = new SomeClass(); // Instantiates and initializes the memory and initializes the variable 's' Example of Initialization of a variable on a different line to memory

+void someFunction(SomeClass other) {
+    SomeClass s; // Declaration
+    s = other; // Initializes the variable 's' but memory for variable other was set somewhere else }
+I would also highly recommend reading this article on the nature of how Java handles passing variables.

+**But in python**

-2) in python everything is an object so there is no concept constructing an object https://www.programiz.com/article/python-self-why
+ in python everything is an object so there is no concept constructing an object https://www.programiz.com/article/python-self-why

-3) __call__ -> Generally Object is not callable...
+__call__ -> Generally Object is not callable...
 Unless you use __call__ the object can't be as function.... usecase would decorator object called as functions...